JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 At night, you may choose to learn any player's role.
 If you choose a [Werewolf](#werewolf), you are killed by them (in addition to their normal kill).
 A [Bodyguard](#bodyguard) (or similar protection) may prevent you from being killed in this way.

+## Taxidermist
+* **TEAM:** Varies
+* **RACE:** Human
+* **ALIGNMENT:** Varies
+* **NIGHT ACTIVITY:** Yes

+At the beginning of the game, the moderator will tell you which Team you are playing with.
+This may change your alignment.
+Once per game, during a day or night phase, you may elect to use your power.
+At the end of the phase, after all eliminations are known, but before the village is told anything, you will be told which players are going to be eliminated.
+You must choose one of those players, and their Role (including Race) will be changed for all game effects to a random role.
+This can change what the grave digger learns, or what the shapeshifter, doppleganger, or grave robber transform into.
+If you use this power during the day, the village will be told a taxidermist acted, but not your identity.
+If you use this during the night phase, the village will know nothing.

 ## Thief
 * **TEAM:** Village